Scientific Advisory Board

 Atrial Fibrillation Advisor

-Dr. Paul Dorian was the Department Director, Division of Cardiology, University of Toronto (2009-2019), and President of the Canadian Heart Rhythm Society (2013-2014).
-He is a recipient of the University of Toronto Department of Medicine Research Award, and the Canadian Cardiovascular Society and Canadian Heart Rhythm Society Achievement Awards.
-He has served and continues to serve on the steering committees of multiple multicenter clinical trials in arrhythmia care.
-He was the principal investigator of the ALIVE RCT of antiarrhythmic drugs in cardiac arrest, the Family study on predicting and preventing sudden cardiac death, the CIHR funded EpiDOSE Trial, and the Program to reduce sudden death funded by the Canadian Arrhythmia Network.
+Dr. Dorian was the Director of the Division of Cardiology at the University of Toronto from 2009 to 2019 and served as President of the Canadian Heart Rhythm Society from 2013 to 2014.
+He has been instrumental in advancing arrhythmia research, having served on the steering committees of multiple multicenter clinical trials.
+He was the principal investigator for the ALIVE RCT of antiarrhythmic drugs in cardiac arrest, the Family study on predicting and preventing sudden cardiac death, the CIHR-funded EpiDOSE Trial, and the Program to Reduce Sudden Death funded by the Canadian Arrhythmia Network.

-He has led studies on the incidence and causes of sudden death in competitive sport, and the diagnostic accuracy of the ECG in athlete screening.
-He has served on the CCS guidelines/position paper writing panel committee for atrial fibrillation, heart failure, ventricular arrhythmia, and athlete preparticipation screening.
-He has published over 500 peer reviewed papers and is Associate Editor of the textbook Electrophysiological Disorders of the Heart.
+As a core participant in the University of Toronto Sports Cardiology Program, Dr. Dorian has led studies on the incidence and causes of sudden death in competitive sports and the diagnostic accuracy of ECG in athlete screening.
+He has contributed to several Canadian Cardiovascular Society guidelines on atrial fibrillation, heart failure, ventricular arrhythmia, and athlete preparticipation screening.

 Roger Damle, MD